top of page

-Originally born in Denmark, Else Christensen (nee Ochsner) was one of the leading figures in the modern Asastu movement.
+Originally born in Denmark, Else Christensen (nee Ochsner) was one of the leading figures in the modern Asatru movement.
 As a young woman, she left her hometown of Esbjerg in favor of Copenhagen.
 It was during her time in Copenhagen that Else awoke to the ideas of National Socialism in the midst of right-wing and left-wing radical struggles.
 She met and married Aage Alex Christensen, and together they were members of the Danish Workers Party.

 Both she and her husband were imprisoned after the German invasion of Denmark in 1940 for their involvement with elements of the National Workers Party.
-After their release from prison Else and her husband emigrated to Canada, via England.
+After their release from prison, Else and her husband emigrated to Canada, via England.

 Even from Canada, Else continued to nurture her desire to find a place for her own people.
-It was during this time, while she was reaching out to far-right activists across North America that she first discovered Odinism in a pamphlet titled Call of Our Ancient Nordic Religion, by Alexander Rud Mills.
+It was during this time, while she was reaching out to far-right activists across North America, that she first discovered Odinism in a pamphlet titled “Call of Our Ancient Nordic Religion,” by Alexander Rud Mills.
 This was the beginning of Else’s dedication to the revival of the worship of the Norse Gods.
 Her understanding of our relationship with the Gods was heavily influenced by the idea that the Gods were encoded in the collective unconscious of the Aryan race.

-In 1969 Else Christensen founded the Odinist Fellowship.
-Until her death in 2005, Else worked tirelessly for her folk, spreading the word of our faith and our Gods to all who would listen.
+In 1969, Else Christensen founded the Odinist Fellowship.
+Until her death in 2005, Else worked tirelessly for her Folk, spreading the word of our faith and our Gods to all who would listen.
 She founded a prison outreach program that proved to be instrumental to many men.
 She wrote and published many publications.
-Her efforts saw her recognized as the Folk- Mother to Asatruar everywhere.
+Her efforts saw her recognized as the Folk-Mother to Asatruar everywhere.

 Folk Mother and Founder of the Odinist Fellowship